Maybe you’re one of the lucky ones. Your target market overwhelmingly chooses you over the competition because of your clear technical advantage.

 Maybe you’re not so lucky.
 Your target market overwhelmingly chooses the competition, despite your clear technical advantage.

 Make no mistake.
-In both situations, your customers are making buying decisions based on economic value.
+In both situations, your customers make buying decisions based on economic value.
 They are buying the solution that will make them the most money.
-If you want to know what’s truly driving buying behavior and how to establish value-based pricing, you must understand how your superior technology translates into financial value for your customer.
+If you want to know what’s driving buying behavior and how to establish value-based pricing, you must understand how your superior technology translates into financial value for your customer.

 Process Specifications Defined